Daycare Abuse and Neglect is Unacceptable – We Fight for Children!

 Many parents trust daycare facilities, nannies and other child care services to to do just that: care for their children.
 Unfortunately there are many cases of abuse in schools and daycare centers.
-What’s worse, as daycare abuse attorney Jeff Rasansky knows, is many cases of neglect are unknown because children are either scared to talk about it or are too young to effectively communicate.
-Physical abuse, sexual abuse and neglect or lack of supervision are very real dangers while your child is in the care of others.
+What’s worse, as daycare abuse attorney Jeff Rasansky knows, is many cases of daycare neglect are unknown because children are either scared to talk about it or are too young to effectively communicate.
+Physical abuse, sexual abuse, verbal abuse, and neglect (or lack of supervision) are very real dangers while your child is in the care of others.
 It is important to know the warning signs of daycare abuse and talk with your child regularly about his or her day.

 How can I tell if my child has been abused?

 Children may be physically, emotionally, or sexually abused in daycare facilities, schools, camps, and other settings.
 You can look for physical symptoms or behavioral changes and talk to them if you suspect a problem.
 Read our list of warning signs of daycare abuse for more information.

 Physical symptoms that daycare abuse has occurred could include crying or fighting to avoid going to daycare, unusually scared behavior when not at daycare, and abnormal or multiple bruises with no explanation.

 Emotional indications include lack of affection, extreme behaviors, less communication, acting overly adult-like or infantile, delayed physical or emotional development, or unexplained headaches or stomachaches.

 Signs suggesting sexual daycare abuse include, pain, itching, bleeding or bruising in or around genital areas, difficulty walking or sitting, urinary tract infections, bed wetting, demanding to wear extra clothing, or sexual behavior or curiosity beyond the child’s age.